 Take a Safe Trip with EcoCamp

-One of the hotels set to open in late December is EcoCamp, located in the heart of Torres del Paine.
-This season, the team at EcoCamp is fully prepared to provide a safe and secure experience in Patagonia through established hotel protocols and precautions.
+One of the hotels preparing for a safe reopening is EcoCamp, located in the heart of Torres del Paine.
+The team at EcoCamp is fully prepared to provide a safe and secure experience in Patagonia through established hotel protocols and precautions.

 Physical distancing, intensified cleaning, masks, flexible booking policies and small tour groups are all incorporated into this season.
 From the airport pick-ups to yoga classes to dining in the Community Dome to excursions in the park, the staff will ensure you feel safe and comfortable during every aspect of your trip.
 Along with these measures, we invite you to enjoy EcoCamp’s contagious spirit of community, thirst for adventure and many sustainable actions in the beautiful Torres del Paine National Park.